Vegan Minestrone Soup (Gluten-Free) is easy to make in under an hour. It's a hearty soup full of fresh vegetables, beans, and pasta.

 - 6 cups vegetable broth

-- 1 can cannellini beans (15 ounces) rinsed and drained (white kidney beans)
+- 1 can cannellini beans, (15 ounces or 1 ½ cups) rinsed and drained (white kidney beans)

 - 2 cups fresh baby spinach leaves